Great Railroad Strike of 1877

+Background

 Panic of 1873 and the Long Depression

 The Long Depression, which began in the United States with the financial Panic of 1873 and lasted 65 months, was the longest economic contraction in American history, including the later more famous, 45-month-long Great Depression of the 1930s.
 The failure of the Jay Cooke bank in New York was followed quickly by that of Henry Clews, and this set off a chain reaction of bank failures, which temporarily closed the New York stock market.

 Unemployment rose dramatically, reaching 14 percent by 1876, with many more severely underemployed, and wages overall dropping to 45% of their previous level.
 Thousands of American businesses failed, which defaulted on more than a billion dollars of debt.
 One in four laborers in New York were out of work in the winter of 1873–1874.
-National construction of new rail lines dropped from 7,500 miles of track in 1872 to just 1,600 miles in 1875, and production in iron and steel alone dropped as much as 45%.
+National construction of rail lines dropped from 7,500 miles of track in 1872 to just 1,600 miles in 1875, and production in iron and steel dropped as much as 45%.

 Agricultural communities were also hit hard by the depression, as falling crop prices and rising debt pushed many farmers into financial ruin.
 The economic downturn led to an increase in foreclosures and farm bankruptcies, particularly in the Midwest and South, where reliance on credit was high.
-This financial strain fueled political movements such as the rise of the Greenback Party, which advocated for the issuance of paper money not backed by gold to stimulate economic growth and ease debt burdens.
+This financial strain fueled political movements such as the rise of the Greenback Party which advocated for the issuance of paper money not backed by gold to stimulate economic growth and ease debt burdens.
 The Long Depression also contributed to growing labor unrest, as striking workers demanded better wages and working conditions in the face of widespread economic hardship.